 Well, let’s back up just a little bit.
 First of all, almost all marijuana drug screenings test for the presence of THC in your system, because this is the compound that actually makes you high.
 CBD – even though it comes from the same plant species as marijuana – does not make you high at all (and thus it doesn’t show up on tests).

 What sometimes happens, though, is trace amounts of THC that were in the same raw material that the CBD was extracted from, end up in your oil in a high enough volume that it becomes detectable on a test.

 This happens a little bit more frequently when you buy CBD oil from actual cannabis dispensaries in states where marijuana is legalized (either recreationally or medically), rather than from an online seller.

 The reason this is the case is because most dispensaries in legalized states that sell CBD oil extract their products from actual marijuana plants, rather than hemp plants.

-CBD oil that was extracted from industrial hemp, on the other hand, is by law required to have no more than 0.3% THC by volume – far less than would ever be able to show up on any drug screening (unless you drank, like, and entire quart of it a day or two before your test).
+CBD oil that was extracted from industrial hemp, on the other hand, is by law required to have no more than 0.3% THC by volume – far less than is typically detectable on drug screenings.

-Even still, though, some low quality online CBD sellers are extracting their oils from regular THC-containing marijuana, even though they label it as “THC-free” hemp.
-And since neither THC or CBD is regulated by the FDA, there is very minimal testing and they can get away with pretty much whatever they want.
+Even still, some low quality online CBD sellers are extracting their oils from regular THC-containing marijuana, even though they label it as “THC-free” hemp.
+And since neither THC or CBD is regulated by the FDA, there is minimal regulation on the matter and they can get away with pretty much whatever they want.

 Reason #2 for Failed Drug Test After Taking CBD Oil: “THC Contamination”